 The proposed Middle Harbour tunnel will connect Burnt Bridge Creek Deviation at Balgowlah, and Wakehurst Parkway at Seaforth, with the Gore Hill Freeway and Greater Sydney.
 It will improve links to the new Frenchs Forest strategic centre, and provide additional road capacity for the Northern Beaches.
 Council is working with the NSW Government to deliver the tunnel and minimise local impacts.
 This must include public transport.

 - Local community

-- NSW Planning and Environment
+- NSW Planning, Industry and Environment

-- Transport for NSW
+- NSW Department of Transport